 Applicants for Ulpan Scholarships will have to apply BOTH to the educational institution for the study programme as well as to the World Union of Jewish Studies for the grant.
 Successful candidates will receive the grant on condition that they are accepted to the Ulpan programme.
-They will be required to participate in the programme and submit a final report to the World Union of Jewish Studies after completion of the programme.
+They will be required to participate in the programme and submit a final report and certificate of completion of the course to the World Union of Jewish Studies.

 Deadline for 2019 summer language programme grants: April 15, 2019